-If a student or employee requires an accommodation to participate in an investigation (such as an accessible meeting location or a sign language interpreter) under the UCCS Disability Access and Accommodation Policy 300-021, https://www2.uccs.edu/compliance/sites/compliance/files/inline-files/300-021\1.pdf, that student or employee should contact the Office of Institutional Equity to request such accommodation.
+If a student or employee requires an accommodation to participate in an investigation (such as an accessible meeting location or a sign language interpreter) under the UCCS Disability

+Access and Accommodation Policy 300-021, that student or employee should contact the Office of Institutional Equity to request such accommodation.

 If a report or complaint of potential sexual misconduct, protected class discrimination/ harassment or related retaliation within the jurisdiction of the University is made to the Title IX Coordinator, the Title IX Coordinator will determine the most appropriate means for addressing the report or complaint.
-Options for resolution include: 1) formal resolution of the report or complaint; 2) resolving the situation through provision of support measures or a policy compliance remedy, which may include education for the respondent; or 3) determining that the facts of the complaint or report, even if proven, would not constitute a violation of the applicable policy.
+Options for resolution include: 1) formal resolution of the report or complaint; 2) resolving the situation through provision of support measures or a policy education meeting; or 3) determining that the facts of the complaint or report, even if proven, would not constitute a violation of the applicable policy.